Media Newsroom

-Established in 1940, the Hogg Foundation for Mental Health envisions a future in which the people of Texas thrive in communities that support mental health and well-being.
+Established in 1940, the Hogg Foundation for Mental Health envisions a future in which all people in Texas thrive in communities that support mental health and well-being.
 Using a variety of approaches, including grantmaking, convening, research and public policy, the foundation works collaboratively to transform how communities promote mental health in everyday life.

 Name Usage, Logos and Images